» Dezrann corpus/developer documentation

 minimal.json (minimal example, two pieces, scores, audios, analyses)

-openscore-lieder-corpus.json (corpus
+openscore-lieder-corpus.json

-) and openscore-lieder.json (pieces
+(corpus) and openscore-lieder.json

-, generated from data in another git)
+(pieces, generated from data in

 bach-fugues.json (with some templating yielding bach-fugues.full.json)